As amended 4 Dec 2006

 (D) These events must be open to all YSU students and publicized as such.

 (A) All events which take an organization’s members to a conference or competition of some nature shall be considered travel.

 (B) Events of this nature shall be funded through a Travel Expense Report (formerly known as a travel voucher) on which all travelers must be included.
 Eligible student driver(s) with appropriate insurance as determined by University policy will be required.

 (C) Travel funded through SGA shall be done so at rates consistent with University policy.

-(D) Students should refer to the Web site of the Vice President for Administration of the University, currently located at http://www.ysu.edu/vpadmin/, for up-to-date University policy regarding travel.
+(D) Students should refer to the Web site of the Vice President Finance and Business Operations of the University, currently located at http://www.ysu.edu/vpadmin/, for up-to-date University policy regarding travel.
 The Vice President for Financial Affairs of SGA is also a resource for understanding this information.

 (E) If one or more other University departments committing funds to travel approved by SGA, the funds shall be transferred from SGA’s account to one of the other departments, and travel arrangements shall be handled through that department.

 (F) Only travel expenses that can be funded through pre-payment can be reimbursed for summer travel, unless the funds are to be transferred to another department before the end of the fiscal year.

 Section 204.
 Itemized start-up costs of nascent student organizations.